Lang2Act: Fine-Grained Visual Reasoning through Self-Emergent Linguistic Toolchains

 where $z_{\text{route}}$ corresponds to a visual routing stage that performs the page selection over the retrieved pages $\mathcal{P}$ and identifies a subset of relevant pages, denoted as $\mathcal{P}_{\text{sub}} \subseteq \mathcal{P}$, for subsequent reasoning.
 Conditioned on the selected subset $\mathcal{P}_{\text{sub}}$, the second reasoning component $z_{\text{exec}}$ represents a linguistic tool execution stage that generates a sequence of language-level tool actions along with their corresponding execution observation:

 where $u$ denotes an implicit invocation of a linguistic tool from $\mathcal{T}_{\text{box}}$, implemented via autoregressive decoding.
-This invocation is applied to guide VLMs to focus on specific regions of the target document in $\mathcal{P}_{\text{sub}}$ by modulating their internal visual attention.
+This invocation is applied to guide VLMs to focus on specific regions of the target document in $\mathcal{P}_{\text{sub}}$ encouraging more targeted visual evidence extraction.
 The corresponding execution observation $o$ is generated internally by the model through language-driven reasoning over the target pages.
 These execution observations serve as fine-grained intermediate evidence supporting the final answer generation.

 \textbf{Tool-Enhanced Reasoning Optimization.} To synergistically optimize the ability of $\pi_{\theta^*}$ to utilize the curated tools, execute them intrinsically, and integrate visual information, we also employ DAPO~\citep{yu2025dapo} by maximizing the expected reward: